Max-le/CS50_Predictor/README.md

 ## Installation

+### Requirements
+You need an account on [API-Football.com](https://www.api-football.com/documentation) in order to get an API key.

 1. You need Python on your machine to work in this project : [Get Python](https://www.python.org/downloads/). ( I was using Python 3, not sure if it is important to use v.3 instead of v.2 )
 2. CS50's library is used for this project ( for connecting with the database ), with addition to what you'll need Install it by typing in terminal :